 Photo: Roxanna Salceda/Flickr

 10. As for the first novel written in Italian, that's Alessandro Manzoni's I Promessi Sposi (The Betrothed).
-Anyone who's been through the Italian school system will have read it, and it's a good read, giving a great insight into Italy under Spanish rule and told through the lives of a peasant couple (available in English translation too).
+Anyone who's been through the Italian school system will have read it (or at least bluffed their way through a few classes on the book), and it's a good read, giving a great insight into Italy under Spanish rule and told through the lives of a peasant couple.
+It's available in English translation too.
 Manzoni agonized over writing it, spending four years on revisions and 'purification' of the language - which he achieved by spending time in Florence.

 11. The purity of the Italian language is fiercely protected by the Accademia della Crusca, a society of linguists based in Florence.

 12. When Italy was unified in 1861, only 2.5 percent of the population could speak the language - they all spoke their regional variants.
-Now, that figure is in the high 90's - though around 5 percent speak only or predominantly in their regional language.
+Now, that figure is in the high 90s, though around five percent speak only or predominantly in their regional language.

 13. Italian has some very close relatives.
 Its vocabulary is 89 percent shared with French, 88 percent with Catalan, 85 percent with Sardinian, 82 percent with Spanish and Portuguese, and 77 percent with Romanian.

 14. Italian is the fourth most studied language in the world - an impressive feat, considering Italy's relatively small size.